BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 6: Evaluation of the schema cgMLST

-To assess the variability of the *loci* targets of cgMLST as well as the quality of the *loci* we run this script and graphically visualize the data.
+To assess the variability of the *loci* targets of cgMLST as well as the quality of the *loci* we run this script and graphically visualize the data in a series of html files.

 ## Command: